Plumsail/forms-docs/SharePoint/design-sp.rst

 To find more about various buttons and options available in the editor, check out :doc:`our Ribbon actions article </designer/ribbon-actions>`.

-Saving forms or restoring previous versions
+Saving a form or multiple forms
 **************************************************
 Saving a form is easy - just click the Save button.
 Once the button is pressed, it gets grayed out and you'll see a message that says that the form is saving.
 Please, **wait until the process is complete**.
 Meanwhile, you can continue working in the designer, but if you want to see the results in SharePoint,